Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-games/spell/keebble-knickknack/_index.md

 title: "Keebble: Knickknack"
 headerTitle: "A hybrid version of the word game Keebble"
 blurb: "A party game like Scrabble.
 A spin-off for Keebble.
 Played using an empty paper and one phone with internet."
+blurbProject: "The same as Keebble, but now digital, played using a single smartphone.
+This allows more depth, variation, and random setup."

 customHeight: "small"
 headerDarkened: true